mantika/whaleprint/README.md

-# whaleprint
+# Whaleprint
-Docker tool to plan service deployments.
+Tool to manage DAB (distributed application bundle) as service blueprints for docker swarm mode